 - All insurance adjusters already have the full story by the time you have your first call with them.
 We advise that you do not give them your account of the accident, it is already in the police report.
-This is because, a lot of times an insurance adjuster will try to get a statement from you that will cast doubt on who was at fault.
-Politely refuse to discuss any details about the accident except the most basic facts (which are in the police report) – where the accident happened, when it happened, type of accident, vehicles involved, and identify any witnesses to the accident.
+An adjuster will try to get you to make a statement that will cast doubt on who was at fault.
+Politely refuse to discuss any details about the accident except the most basic facts (which are in the police report).
 It is always a good idea to tell them that the details of your accident are still under investigation.

 - Do not go into detail about the injuries you sustained in your accident.
-They will likely ask and if there is a chance that you leave something out, or discover a later injury, or your injury is worse than originally thought, it could greatly impact your claim.
+They will likely ask and if there is a chance that you leave something out, it can impact your claim a great deal.

-- You are not telling the insurance adjuster anything they don’t already know; you are merely letting them know that you are just as informed about your case and that you understand the value of your insurance claim.
+- You are not telling the insurance adjuster anything they don’t already know; you are merely letting them know that you understand the value of your insurance claim.

-- When fault is not in question, a well-documented insurance claim has merit.
-Advise them of the total damages and the amount that you are demanding – not only for repairs to your car, but any injuries that you or any passengers may have suffered from due to the other party’s negligence.
+- Since a fault is not in question, a claim that has appropriate documentation has merit.
+Advise them of the total damages and the amount that you are demanding.
+Not only for repairs to your car, but injuries that you or any passengers may have suffered from due to the other party’s negligence.